 Test sails at course end are proof perfect that completing an Offshore Sailing School course is a job well done.
 This has been a mandate of Steve Colgate since the beginning.
 He is the pre-eminent sailing educator in the world, still at the helm of our company and wowing the industry since 1964.

 Every course noted below has textbooks that far exceed the depth of information found in other books for similar courses.
 Most gratifying are the comments that come from our graduates, many of whom are top educators, professionals and leaders with years of training experience in their own fields.
 We urge you to read the textbook before arriving for your course; you will be far ahead of the curve and very comfortable on your first day out if you do.

 Sailing Certification and Power Certification Tests

 You are not required to take sailing certification tests proffered at the end of an Offshore Sailing School course.
-However, most do because it provides validation of how much you have learned.
+However, most do because a US sailing certification provides validation of how much you have learned.
 All we ask is that you have the proper prior experience and skills for the course level you choose if you want to take advanced courses.
 No sailing or boating experience is required for Learn to Sail, Fast Track to Performance Sailing, Fast Track to Cruising, Fast Track to Catamaran Cruising and Fast Track to Power Cruising.
 We only ask that you have a wonderful time and learn more than you ever thought possible.